wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 3, 2015.
+   This Internet-Draft will expire on April 9, 2016.

 Copyright Notice

    Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
 All rights reserved.

+Kumari & Huston           Expires April 9, 2016                 [Page 1]

+Internet-Draft          If I've told you once...
+October 2015

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents

-Kumari                   Expires August 3, 2015                 [Page 1]

-Internet-Draft                  template                    January 2015

-   carefully, as they describe your rights and restrictions with respect to this document.
+Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of